Tijani891/Git-Github/README.md

 ## Introduction

 This README provides step-by-step instructions for fixing a bug by merging changes from two different branches in a Git repository.
-Merging branches is a common practice to integrate code changes from feature branches into the main branch (e.g., `main` or `master`).
+Merging branches is a common practice to integrate code changes from feature branches into the main branch.

 ## Prerequisites